0xCSMNT/CrossChainYield/Readme.md

 CCIP-BnM, the CCIP test token, is the *Base* asset.

 CCIP-DAI, is a test yield token deployed to swap test tokens against, on a Uniwap V2 pool setup on Sepolia.
+It is the *yeild* asset.

 Calling `swapBaseBalanceToYield()` will swap all the base asset balance to the yield asset.
 This function has a `onlyOwner()` modifier.